-At Stuart Gordon Solicitors, we have a team of specialist divorce solicitors who fully understand the challenges that come with trying to reach a financial settlement in a divorce.
+At Stuart Gordon Solicitors, we have a team of specialist divorce solicitors in Leeds who fully understand the challenges that come with trying to reach a financial settlement in a divorce.
 We appreciate that trying to reach such a settlement can lead to high levels of emotion and stress for all parties, particularly if there are children involved.

 From the earliest stage, our divorce lawyers can provide expert support and guidance to achieve the best outcome for you.
 We can provide strategic, confidential, sympathetic advice regarding your options so that you are completely clear about your rights and entitlements.
 Our solicitors will work closely with you to fully understand your objectives, putting together a plan to help you achieve them as effectively as possible.

 Putting in place final arrangements for a financial settlement is not part of the divorce process itself.
 Instead, the ex-spouses are expected to reach an agreement before applying to the court for a divorce.
 Our solicitors will act on your behalf to complete all the required legal steps and to negotiate with the solicitors representing your ex-spouse to achieve a fair settlement.
 In cases where couples are unable to decide themselves how money and other assets should be shared, we can provide representation in court proceedings to ensure that your personal position is protected in the most robust fashion possible.